SarahHenze/QPuB/README.md

 ## Running QPuB
-   Once all the prerequisites are met, QPuB is needed to be download either manually from its Github repository.
+   Once all the prerequisites are met, QPuB is needed to be downloaded from its Github repository.
 Next, to use QPuB on your data, follow these steps:

 **1.** Make sure everything is properly installed on your computer (see